Advice

 • Vomiting or diarrhea alongside reduced drinking

 Dehydration can go from “eh, they’ll be fine” to “emergency vet visit” faster than you’d think.
-I’ve learned to trust my gut on this one — if something feels off about how much your dog is or isn’t drinking, it’s worth a call to the vet.
-A phone consultation is usually free and could save you a lot of money and heartache down the road.
+I’ve learned to trust my gut on this one.
+If something feels off about how much your dog is or isn’t drinking, it’s worth a call.
+Our vet does free 5-minute phone triage, and most do.
+Beats a $340 panic visit, which I know from personal experience.

 The Water Bowl Hygiene Thing Nobody Talks About

-Here’s something that grosses me out now that I know about it: a 2022 NSF International study found that pet bowls are the fourth germiest item in the average home.
-Fourth.
-After kitchen sponges, sinks, and toothbrush holders.
-We’re talking coliform bacteria, yeast, mold — all happily growing in that bowl you rinse out once a day.
+Here’s something that grosses me out now that I know about it: pet bowls are apparently one of the germiest items in the average home.
+There was some NSF study a few years back that ranked them up there with kitchen sponges for bacteria.
+Coliform, yeast, mold, all happily growing in that bowl you rinse out once a day.

 I run mine through the dishwasher every other day and hand-wash on the off days.
 Since I started doing this, Benny drinks noticeably more.
 I think he could taste the difference all along and I was just being lazy about it.